m1i1k/esp32-ct-sensor-monitor/README.md

 # Wishlist

 - Help Wanted: I have concerns regarding the sensor's wiring.
 I believe a resistor should connect the sensor's DC output to GND immediately after the capacitor.
 However, introducing a resistor causes the sensor's DC output voltage to drop to 0V.
 I tried 10 Ohm and 10k Ohm.
+Email me at m1i1k at yahoo dot com.
 - While an inductor could be placed right after the bridge rectifier's DC output for further signal smoothing, it's not essential for my application.
 Precise current measurement isn't my objective.
 - Ideally, the Wi-Fi should activate solely for sending notification emails and remain off otherwise.
 Regrettably, I couldn't achieve this functionality.
 - There is no permanent storage of statistics.
 It would be nice to add an SD card to save the statistics in case of power outage.